|The Top 10 Hikes in Rocky Mountain National Park|

 Mt.
 Ida - Hands down this is the best hike in Rocky Mountain National Park.
 The views from the summit are simply epic.
 In fact, hikers will enjoy outstanding panoramic views along much of the route.
 Although the terrain becomes fairly rugged on the final leg to the summit, you'll have very little exposure to steep drop-offs.
 If this still sounds like this might be a little bit out of your comfort zone, you should check out the much easier version of this hike which ends atop Peak 12,150.

 Hallett Peak - For those that feel that Longs Peak is just a little too hard, or maybe too dangerous, Hallett Peak just might be the perfect mountain to satisfy your big mountain, "summit fever".
 Reaching a height of 12,713 feet, the mountain provides a great opportunity to feel like you're on top of the Rockies, without being exposed to dangerous drop-offs.

-Ute Trail - Want great panoramic views without having to climb a lot of altitude?
+Ute Trail - Want great panoramic views without having to climb a lot of elevation?
 The Ute Trail is the perfect choice.
 This relatively flat hike along Tombstone Ridge offers hikers the chance to explore the alpine tundra zone, while soaking in the outstanding views of Forest Canyon, Longs Peak, Moraine Park and Estes Park.

-Lake Helene - Although Lake Helene is denoted on the official park map, the side trail leading to its shore isn’t marked with a trail sign.
-Don’t let this deter you - this is one of the most scenic lakes in the park.
+Lake Helene - Although Lake Helene is denoted on the official park map, the short side trail leading to its shore isn't marked with a trail sign.
+Don't let this deter you - this is one of the most scenic lakes in the park.